 Drift settling Drift settling is implemented not by having two shutters but by having a longer exposure in which readout frames at the beginning are discarded.
 This is known to work correctly when there is only one shutter connected.
 If there are two shutters, it may work correctly only if the second shuttering option is selected, as was found to be the case for the OneView.

-It is possible to overcome the constraints on exposure time in counting and super-resolution modes by turning on Dose Fractionation mode and setting the frame time equal to the exposure time, with no aligning or saving selected.
+It is possible to overcome the constraints on exposure time in K2 counting and super-resolution modes by turning on Dose Fractionation mode and setting the frame time equal to the exposure time, with no aligning or saving selected.
 Doing so will cost an extra 4 sec in counting mode or 5.5 sec in super-resolution mode.
+For K3, the extra time will be much less but there is much less need to do so.
 This equality between frame and exposure time will be retained when you use either of the two methods of changing exposure time during a tilt series, i.e., changing exposure time instead of intensity or changing exposure time at scheduled tilt angles.
 See the description of these options in Beam Intensity Control and Tilt Series Scheduled Changes Dialog for more details.